-Museums in Innsbruck
+Museums & Culture in Innsbruck

 Innsbruck isn't just for outdoorsy adventurers - it combines nature with inimitable culture.

-As the oldest museum in the world, Schloss Ambras is the perfect setting to explore historic collections of art and armor.
+As the oldest museum in the world, Schloss Ambras is the perfect setting to explore historic collections of art and armour.
 Time travel through Austria's past at the Habsburg Portrait Gallery featuring Habsburg rulers and other luminaries from the 14th-18th centuries.
 The 200 works by painters like Hans Burgkmair, Lucas Cranach the Younger, Giuseppe Arcimboldo, Peter Paul Rubens, Diego Velázquez, and others, rival the quality and volume of some of Europe's most established collections.

 The Imperial Palace is a beautiful and elaborate Gothic style castle with large representation rooms, a chapel, a state-of-the-art and heated (!) banquet hall, a chancellery, and a tradition-breaking living room with large windows, a winding staircase, wall coverings and a stretch bed.
 Interestingly, Archduke Siegmund integrated three prominent constructional elements of the Medieval city fortification in the construction of the Imperial Palace: the Medieval city wall, two city towers and nearby houses, which can be still seen today.

 Nearly half a millennium ago, Ferdinand I built the Hofkirche (Court Church) Innsbruck, a Gothic memorial to his grandfather Maximilian I, Holy Roman Emperor (1459–1519).
 It was a familial gesture, but today everyone can be astounded by the architectural achievement.